 Received data in HTTP communications might be generated by attackers for exploiting vulnerability of an application.
 So you have to suppose that the application receives any values and formats of data and then carefully implement data handlings for processing received data so as not to put any vulnerabilities in.
+Furthermore you should not blindly trust the data from HTTPS server too.
+Because the HTTPS server may be made by the attacker or the received data may be made in other place from the HTTPS server.
 Please refer to "3.2 Handling Input Data Carefully and Securely"